SoWhitIs/school-district-analysis/README.md

  ### Replacing Ninth-Grade Scores _Affects_

-It would appear after several "runs" of the code, and comparing replacing the ninth-grade scores NANs presented no extreme bearing in the overall outcomes in comparing date by school size, type, math and reading scores by grade.
+It would appear after several "runs" of the code and performing in-depth comparisons, replacing the ninth-grade scores NANs presented no extreme bearing in the overall outcomes in comparing date by school size, type, math and reading scores by grade.

-Thomas High School appears to ***still*** remain amgonst Top 5 High Performing Schools.
+Thomas High School appears to ***still*** remain amgonst the "Top 5 High Performing Schools".

 ## Summary
 By replacing the scoring data with NaN, all "usable" data was kept in tact, such as school name, type, student name, etc. however, this method could net false  positives as the results or effects are not as noticebale.

-But, it is possible because of the smaller sample size, ***only*** 1% of the inital total difference would be noticed on a per school breakdown.
+But, it is possible because of the smaller sample size, ***only*** 1% of the inital student count, any difference would be noticed on a per school breakdown.

-Population size directly effects the outcomes of the group as whole.
+Population size would directly effect the outcomes of the group as whole.

  #### Author
  _Whitney D. Gardner_